Vocational education: Norway

 Nearly all those leaving lower secondary school enter upper secondary education, and around half follow one of nine vocational programmes.
 These programmes typically involve two years in school followed by two years of apprenticeship in a company.
 The first year provides general education alongside introductory knowledge of the vocational area.
 During the second year, courses become more trade-specific.

 Apprentices receive a wage negotiated in collective agreements ranging between 30% and 80% of the wage of a qualified worker; the percentage increase over the apprenticeship period.
 Employers taking on apprentices receive a subsidy, equivalent to the cost of one year in school.

 After the two years vocational school programme some students opt for a third year in the "general" programme as an alternative to an apprenticeship.
 Both apprenticeship and a third year of practical training in school lead to the same vocational qualifications.
 Upper secondary VET graduates may go directly to Vocational Technical Colleges, while those who wish to enter university need to take a supplementary year of education.

 The social partners participate actively in the development of policy.
 The National Council for Vocational Education and Training advises the Minister on the development of the national vocational education and training system.
 The Advisory Councils for Vocational Education and Training are linked to the nine vocational education programmes provided in upper secondary education and advise on the content of VET programmes and on trends and future skill needs.
 The National Curriculum groups assist in deciding the contents of the vocational training within the specific occupations.
 The Local County Vocational Training Committees advise on the quality, provision of VET and career guidance.

 Paraguay

 In Paraguay, vocational education is known as Bachillerato Técnico and is part of the secondary education system.
 These schools combine general education with some specific subjects, referred to as pre-vocational education and career orientation.
 After nine years of Educación Escolar Básica (Primary School), the student can choose to go to either a Bachillerato Técnico (Vocational School) or a Bachillerato Científico (High School).
 Both forms of secondary education last three years, and are usually located in the same campus called Colegio.

 After completing secondary education, one can enter to the universities.
 It is also possible for a student to choose both Técnico and Científico schooling.

+Philippines

+In the Philippines, vocational education, also referred to as technical-vocational education and training (TVET), is the development of technical and practical skills for employment.